 With a broad life sciences practice, Roderick regularly advises on:

-• EU, Irish, and UK regulatory issues relating to pharmaceutical products, medical devices and consumer products;
+• EU, Irish, and UK regulatory issues relating to pharmaceutical products and medical devices;

 • commercial agreements that span the product life-cycle in the life sciences sector, including collaborations and other strategic agreements, clinical trial agreements, distribution arrangements and manufacturing and supply contracts;